UCLouvain - CSC PhD co-funding fellowship competition 2023

 The beneficiaries of the co-funding support will be selected based on the following criteria:

-• the quality of the environment (adequacy and quality of the teams at UCLouvain and in the partner institution(s) that supervise the PhD student),
+• the quality of the environment (10%).
+Consideration will be given to the suitability and quality of the hosting team at UCLouvain and, if relevant, in the partner institution(s) supervising the doctoral student;

-• the relevance of the proposed research work for the candidate’s career plan and for his/her reintegration prospects in the academic and research environment of P. R. of China,
+• the relevance of the proposed research work for the candidate’s career plan and for his/her reintegration prospects in the academic and research environment of P. R. of China (15%);

-• the present and future collaboration potential in terms of collaboration with higher education and research institutions in the People’s Republic of China, and the added value for the host UCLouvain lab.
+• the present and/or future collaboration potential in terms of collaboration with higher education and research institutions in the People’s Republic of China, and/or the added value of the project for the hosting UCLouvain laboratory (30%).

-The project is expected to respect, wherever relevant, the dimensions of human rights, ethics and integrity, academic freedom and gender equality.
+The project is expected to respect, wherever relevant, the dimensions of human rights, ethics and integrity, academic freedom and gender equality (5%).

 4. Co-funding support